coecms/frontdetection/README.md

 - linejoin: Turns a list of latitude and longitude points into a list of joined lines.

 - linejoin_graph: Similar to linejoin + line_filter but uses a graph based linejoin method with scipy.
-It's faster but prodcues a slightly different answer.
+It's faster but prodcues a slightly different answer at the poles.

 - smoother: Smooths an input 2-d xarray using a given kernel and a number of passes.